 Due to the lack of research in Israel, concerning homosexual youth, we estimate the ration of teenagers that define themselves as homosexual, or are unsure about their sexual inclination, is 10%, similar to other western countries.
-According to reports by teenagers that attend social and support groups of the Homosexuals, Lesbians, Bisexuals and Transgender Association in Tel Aviv, these teenagers are submitted to distress and difficulties known in literature, including: feelings of loneliness, subjection to physical and literal violence, discrimination and ostracism - from the family and from the Homo group, intensive use of addictive substances and alcohol in order to relieve the emotional pain, high rates of male prostitution, and high rates no. 4, p.
-425-444.
+According to reports by teenagers that attend social and support groups of the Homosexuals, Lesbians, Bisexuals and Transgender Association in Tel Aviv, these teenagers are submitted to distress and difficulties known in literature, including: feelings of loneliness, subjection to physical and literal violence, discrimination and ostracism - from the family and from the Homo group, intensive use of addictive substances and alcohol in order to relieve the emotional pain, high rates of male prostitution, and high rates

-Masten, S.A.; Bert, M.K.; Garmezy, N. "Resilience and Development: Contributions from the Study of Children who Overcome Adversity," in: Development and Psychopathology (1990), vol. 2, no. 4, p.
-425-444.
+&lt;sup>12 Masten, S.A.; Bert, M.K.; Garmezy, N. "Resilience and Development: Contributions from the Study of Children who Overcome Adversity," in: Development and Psychopathology (1990), vol. 2, no. 4, p.
+425-444 of suicidal attempts.
+Guy Shilo of the Association says that the government does not pay enough attention to this group.
+The Initial State Report neglected this group in any case.

-13 O. Ayalon, prepared the school system for coping with stress in emerging situations, Studies in Education.
+&lt;sup>13 O. Ayalon, prepared the school system for coping with stress in emerging situations, Studies in Education.
 (Hebrew), 15: pp. 149-166 1977 and O. Ayalon, "Is Death a Proper Subject for the Classroom?" in International Journal of Child Psychology, 25: pp252-257 1775.